NampelliSrilekha/CTI-Agent/README.md

 # CTI-Agent

-A **conversational Threat Intelligence (CTI) analyst** for Security Operations Centers.
+A **Conversational Threat Intelligence (CTI) analyst** for Security Operations Centers.
 Ask natural-language questions about IPs, domains, file hashes, threat actors, and software vulnerabilities — the agent selects the right tools, queries live intel sources, and returns structured verdicts with source attribution.

 Built with **LangGraph** (ReAct agent loop), **Claude Sonnet**, and **FastAPI**, with a browser UI and a real-time tool-call trace panel.